ParveenRawat/100_DSA_Problems/Problem21/Longest Repeating Character Replacement.md

 ### Complexity : Time Complexity : O(1) and space Complexity : O(n)

-nitialization: Initialize a sliding window with two pointers, left and right.
+initialization: Initialize a sliding window with two pointers, left and right.
 Also, maintain an unordered_map (alphabets) to store the frequency of characters in the current window.

 Reason: The sliding window approach allows us to efficiently process the string and focus on a specific segment without redundant computations.
 The alphabets map helps in keeping track of the frequency of characters within the window.